 ‐ Programming with Python since 2002 ‐ Teaching Python since 2011 ‐ Specializing in Data Science & Scientific Computing with Python: Jupyter, NumPy, SciPy, Matplotlib, Pandas, Scikit-learn, Keras & TensorFlow ‐ Based in Israel and California, available Worldwide

-I enjoy solving and communicating complex problems and ideas.
 I develop and give Python programming courses with focus on numerical, scientific, and statistical applications.
 To enhance participant learning, all course material is fully interactive, using Jupyter notebooks, and all lectures include hands-on exercises.

 “A group of us have taken Yoav’s Python for Engineers course during 4.5 days, as part of a process to shift from using MATLAB® as our main workhorse for R&D. The course was great for us, and covered many topics which would be beneficial in the future – from the basics of Python as a language and its various packages, up to more advanced topics like image processing, GUI building, and parallel computing.

 Yoav’s background as a researcher using Python makes the course very suitable for people looking to use Python for research.
 Not only is Yoav very knowledgeable in the intricacies of Python, but he is also a great teacher, who was able to provide valuable insights and answers to any questions.